The idea for this project was to tell a story about a character without directly showing the viewer a character.

 This allowed me to render only once, but pull different focuses after using ZDefocus in Nuke and generate several different detailed close ups all with individual focuses.
 Additionally all the fog and smoke from the cigarette was done using VBD files in a Octane VDB object which was extremely helpful and allowed me to avoid compositing it in post.
 The scene was rendered on a GTX 1080 (full priority) and a GTX 1070 (low priority).
 The shot was rendered at 3840x2160px and took over 3 hours to render.

-Last year I made this project and at the time it was one of the better renders I had ever made at that point.
-Over the past year I have learned a lot revolving around 3d and wanted to revisit this project to really push it toward the vision I had when I first started on it last previous year.
+In 2015 I made this project and at the time it was one of the better renders I had ever made at that point.
+Over the next year I learned a lot revolving around 3d and wanted to revisit this project to really push it toward the vision I had when I first started on it in 2015.
 I'm very happy to be able to look at the past and now the present version of this project and see that time on the machine and dedication can really boost your work closer to what you had visioned it to be.